benbrill/MoodSpace/README.md

 ## Resources Required

-We will need access to Spotify API through a Spotify developer account (using spotipy), access to movie scripts, establish a connection to a web server (for our purposes, we will be using Heroku), and access song lyrics through Genius Lyrics.
+We will need access to Spotify API through a Spotify developer account, access to movie scripts, establish a connection to a web server (for our purposes, we will be using Heroku), and access song lyrics through Genius Lyrics (Access to Genius API for song lyrics).

+The packages we will need are:

+-flask_oauthlib (to authenticate user account) -gunicorn (web server)
+-spotipy (our main connection to the Spotify API) -Flask (the web app)
+-Flask-Session
+-beautifulsoup4 (for parsing lyrics) -python-dotenv~=0.15.0

 This github repository will allow us to parse scripts provided at these script sources: